 Important: Licensed software does not expire.
 You will be able to use the software indefinitely.
 What does expire?
 Web updates (see below).

 Educational or non-profit usage

-In the majority of cases a trial version is sufficient for educational use.
-Every student can download their own trial software and request extensions if necessary.
+In the majority of cases Explorer is sufficient for educational or private use.